pradeepbv/pradeepbv.github.com/source/_posts/2012-09-09-attempting-to-learn-javascript.markdown

 title: "Attempting to learn JavaScript"
 date: 2012-09-09 17:11
 comments: true
-categories: [Learning, JavaScript, Web Development]
+categories: [Getting Started, Learning, JavaScript, Web Development]
 ---
 I have been trying to learn JavaScript for quite sometime now.
 Started with [JavaScript Fundamentals][1] track on [Codecademy][2] but somehow I didn't make much progress.